JetBrains/resharper-devguide/Extensions/Packaging8.md

 The NuGet based Extension Manager is only available for Visual Studio 2010 and later, because the `NuGet.Core` assembly and the user interface is only supported in Visual Studio 2010 and above.
 To support older Visual Studio versions, you would need to make available a download that will copy the plugin dlls to the appropriate locations for manual installation.
 This is also how plugins were supported prior to ReSharper 8.
 Note that settings files and external annotations are not supported as part of manual installation.

-> **Warning** This method of installation is deprecated, as the new extension infrastructure provides more benefits, such as per-user install, automated update checks and easier discovery of new plugins.
+> **WARNING** This method of installation is deprecated, as the new extension infrastructure provides more benefits, such as per-user install, automated update checks and easier discovery of new plugins.

 ReSharper checks several locations for plugins.
 You can see these by going to ReSharper -> Options -> Plugins and clicking "Show developer information".
 The locations are searched for plugins recursively, so you can create a folder that contains your plugin files.

-> **Info** In the following list, `vX.X` refers to the version of ReSharper, e.g. `v8.1`, and `vsY.Y` is a Visual Studio version number, e.g. `vs12.0`.
+> **NOTE** In the following list, `vX.X` refers to the version of ReSharper, e.g. `v8.1`, and `vsY.Y` is a Visual Studio version number, e.g. `vs12.0`.
 >
 > `%LOCALAPPDATA%` and `%APPDATA%` are not defined on Windows XP.
 They equate to the local and roaming user profile directories, respectively.
 For Windows XP, the values are `%USERPROFILE%\Local Settings\Application Data` and `%USERPROFILE%\Application Data` respectively.
 >